-The Hapsburg power wanted to be recognised, imposed and legitimised through its frequent presence among the subjects.
-This type of consacration of the imperial power has been doubled by actions of ordering and superordering the world that it wanted to control, master and discipline.
-On the other hand, royal entrances were occasions for the expression of the pressure of the subjects on the imperial power through direct pleadings, complaints, written requests with the purpose of having certain rights recognised.
-The two powers regulated each other in a which initially framework was ritual and Consequently, royal entrances in the 18th-19th centuries had become coherent exercises of Vienna's political action and practice.
+The Habsburg power wanted to be recognised, imposed and legitimised through its frequent presence among the subjects.
+This type of consecration of the imperial power has been doubled by actions of ordering and superordering the world that it wanted to control. master and discipline.
+On the other hand, royal entrances were occasions for the expression of the pressure of the subjects on the imperial power through direct pleadings, complaints, written requests, with the purpose of having certain rights recognised.
+The two powers regulated each other in a framework which was initially ritual and formalised.
+Consequently, royal entrances in the 18th-19th centuries had become coherent exercises of Vienna's political action and practice.

-2. The emperor and his subjects: paternalism, dynasticism, authoritarianism
+2. The emperor and his subjects: paternalism, dynasticism, authoritarianism ifferent stages or steps in the community's perception of the emperor or in the type of image delivered by the emperor to the community are subjacently and diachronically developing in imperial entrances, such as paternalism, dynasticism, authoritarianism.
+These stages in perception correspond to the monarchic succession from Joseph II, the "bonus patronus" (good master)37 to Francis Joseph I. They are constructed on the mirror image of the king and the community.
+The paternalism of the emperor has its origin in the Christian motif of the "good shepherd," transmitted by

-Different stages or steps in the community's perception of the emperor or in the type of image delivered by the emperor to the community are subjacently and diachronically developing in paternalism. entrances. such as dvnasticism. authoritarianism.
-These stages in perception correspond to the monarchic succession from Joseph II, the "bonus patronus" (good master) to Francis Joseph I. They are constructed on the mirror image of the king and the community.
-The paternalism of the emperor has its origin in the Christian motif of the "good shepherd", transmitted by Jesus Christ as a pastoral message to Peter, his first successor and an earthly creature: "Feed my sheep"2.
-This paternalism is objectivated in collective memory and perception in the variant called "the myth of the good king".3
+Jesus Christ as a pastoral message to Peter, his first successor and an earthly creature: "Feed my sheep."
+This paternalism is objectivated in collective memory and perception in the variant called "the myth of the good king."
+39